Getting Started

 docker exec -it getting-started-postgres psql -U drasi_user -d getting_started -c "UPDATE \""Message\"" SET \""Message\"" = 'My first UPDATED message!'
 WHERE \""MessageId\"" = 5;"

-The notification output by the Log Reaction shows the the item from the query result before and after the update:
+The notification output by the Log Reaction shows the item before and after the update — Drasi reports the transition because it maintains the query’s result set, not just the latest change:

 [log-reaction] Query 'all-messages' (1 items):